As of 2017, there are approximately 69 million active monthly users on Twitter, making it one of the biggest social networks in the US.

-I planned ahead and started this project a while ago for more historical data, which is why I already have 2,197 mentions of the Solo brand.
+I planned ahead and started this project a while ago for more historical data, which is why I already have 2,197 mentions of Solo.

 You don’t need to collect so many mentions to find Twitter influencers for your brand, but more data always leads to better and more informed choices.

 Step 2.
 Identify potential Twitter influencers for your brand in the Analysis Tab